loader image

 Cross the throne of the gods at the Thorong La

-Annapurna Circuit Trek: The Pilgrim's Path Through the Giants
+Annapurna Circuit Trek: Through Tilicho lake

 This world-famous Annapurna Circuit Trek takes you through Nepal’s breathtaking Himalayas from lush forests and terraced fields to rugged high‑altitude deserts.
 Along the way, encounter charming villages, ancient monasteries, and stunning snow‑capped peaks.